Martin Ågerup

-Martin Ågerup (born 1966) is a Danish economist and the current president of the think tank CEPOS.
+Martin Ågerup (born 1966) is a Danish economist who founded and served as the first president of the think tank CEPOS from 2004 to 2023.
 He is a Fellow of the International Policy Network.

 Early life and education

 Ågerup was born in the town of Birkerød in the northern outskirts of Copenhagen in 1966.
 He graduated from the European School of Luxembourg IN 1982 and obtained a master's degree in economy and economic history from the University of Bristol in 1991.